GonzaloGuarner/FuzzingSwarms/Readme.md

 DeploymentMeasurement.m is an extension to DeploymentSimulation, it's main goal being measuring performance across several simulations or 'runs'.
 Support to sensor noise and agent failure is also implemented.

 PSOtuneFISmultipleArenas.m is the core of this project.
-This cript optimizes a fuzzy inference system through particle swarm optimization.
+This script optimizes a fuzzy inference system through particle swarm optimization.
 The particles in PSO represent a type of FIS, and their fitness is obtained through their performance in a deployment task, across multiple arenas.

 RandomWalk.m was used for comparison purpouses with a random walk approach.

-## Required Toolboxes
+## Required Toolboxes & Add-Ons

-Fuzzy Logic Toolbox
+* Fuzzy Logic Toolbox v2.9
+* Robotics System Toolbox v4.0
+* Optimization Toolbox v9.3
+* Navigation Toolbox v2.2
+* Global Optimization Toolbox v4.7
+* Mobile Robotics Simulation Toolbox v2.2.
+Available in the Add-Ons page.

 ## Necessary toolbox script changes